expresspigeon/blog/src/content/kb/editor/content-personalization.md

 ## Personalize images

-For images, you can use the same exact syntax, but insert the URL of the image onto your newsletter.
+For images, you can use the same exact syntax, but insert the URL of the image onto your template.

 So long as all contacts have the image URL as part of the CSV upload, every person might see a different image.

 In order to configure a different image, first create an image block, and in the Image Source field, enter the name of your Custom field that contains a URL to images for different contacts.

-When a newsletter is processed, our system will automatically deliver the correct image to each of your subscribers.
+When a template is processed, our system will automatically deliver the correct image to each of your subscribers.